gajanan-kharat/codemind-dashboard-frontend/README.md

-# codemind-admin-dashboard
+# codemind-dashboard-frontend
-This is Codemind Admin Dashboard.
+This is Codemind Dashboard Frontend.